 Customer experience is the new battleground for businesses – this is likely why a recent Forrester study found that 72% of organizations have now made CX improvements their top priority.
 But as companies set out to make enhancements, most overlook one very important aspect: IVR.

+Hence, an upgraded IVR could be the possible answer to your struggling CSAT.
 Surprised?
 You’re not alone.
 Many companies are under the impression that the proliferation of digital channels has made IVR obsolete, when in fact voice/IVR remains the #1 channel used by customers today (and the market continues to grow 9.9% annually).
 Tweet this.

 To make matters worse, a survey by Radial found the 83% of customers stated they would avoid a company after a poor experience with an IVR.
 If your current voice system has been around since the era of rotary phones, it’s time to put it out to pasture and upgrade to a conversational IVR system that provides customers the experiences they expect.